jsonDoge/clipboard/Refactoring.md

 line 12: if event.partitionKey... and line 22: if (candidate ===) are performing same checks we can move string check inside the first check to avoid duplication.

 Reversing event.paritionKey check will help to return early and remove the following else case.

+Maybe more of a personal preference, but ternary assignment will allow to avoid let usage and candidate value reassignment.

+Returning early inside .length > MAX_PARTITION_KEY_LENGTH check to avoid unecessary reassignment.